TexteaInc/funix/README.md

     pass
 ```

-The type-to-widget principle allows you to write much shorter code in Funix than in other frameworks.
-In many cases, you only need the core logic of your app -- which also means you don't have to read any documentation of Funix.
+### Being lazy: less (code) is better

-For example, you can wrap chatGPT API  ....
+**The type-to-widget zen of Funix means writing less code.** Often, you only need the core logic of your app.
+In contrast, in other frameworks, the same function I/O needs to appear twice: once in the function's signature, and the other time in the widget creation code.
+If you modify the interface of the function, you have to modify the widget creation code as well.
+This is redundant and doubles the effort.

-As another example, below is a comparison of implementing the hangman game in Funix and Gradio, respectively.
+For example, below is the implementation of the hangman game in Funix and Gradio, respectively.
 In the Funix case (left), the only thing besides the core function is adding a friendly prompt to the argument `letter`, which cannot be done using Python's native syntax.
 In addition, Funix tries to leverage as much of Python's native syntax as possible.
-Here, we use a `global` variable to maintain the state/session instead of using an additional data type.
+Here, we use a `global` variable to maintain the state/session and even passing values across pages/functions.

 ![Gradio vs. Funix](https://raw.githubusercontent.com/TexteaInc/funix-doc/main/screenshots/hangman_gradio_vs_funix.png)